Joint stochastic localization and applications: Stochastic localization

 One may think of \eqref{obs} appearing in a scenario where $X$ can only be observed through some observation process $\t_t$.
-See Figure~\ref{fig:0} for an illustration where $C_t = I$ and $\t_t = tX + W_t$.
+See Figure~\ref{fig:0} for an illustration where $C_t \equiv I$ and $\t_t = tX + W_t$.

-Since the drift in \eqref{obs} is not adapted to $W_t$, one cannot simulate $\t_t$ due to the lack of knowledge of $X$.
+Since the drift in \eqref{obs} is not adapted to $W_t$, one cannot simulate $\t_t$ without knowing $X$.
 Fortunately, we can apply a time-dependent variant of \cite[Theorem 8.4.3]{oksendal2003stochastic} to obtain an \ito~diffusion that has the same law as \eqref{obs}:

 where $\G_t$ is the filtration generated by $\t_t$.